Variables are key–value pairs that let you reuse values across tasks.

 Can I use nested variables?

-Yes!
-However, keep in mind that depending on the task, you may need to wrap the root variable in a json() function in order to access specific keys.
-Here is an example using a list of maps as a variable:
+Yes.
+Depending on the task, you may need to wrap the root variable with json() to access specific keys.
+Below is an example using a list of maps as a variable:

 yaml